COST-ELTeC/ELTeC/roadmap.md

 **Second digit: progress towards milestones**

 We set the second digit as roughly indicating the proportion of work (between 0 and 10, for 0 to 100%) already achieved towards the next milestone.

+**Third digit: minor fixes**

+This is used only for minor adjustments to the repository.